 The XLR-K3M features two XLR-1/4″ combo mic/line inputs with 48V phantom power, and a 3.5mm stereo input with plug-in power, all with individual level controls.
 Intuitive controls make the adapter easy to use right out of the box.
 An ECM-XM1 shotgun is included in the kit.
-Personally I am not a fan of having the K3M on top of the camera.
+Personally, I am not a fan of having the K3M on top of the camera.
 It seems fragile and adds bulk to the camera, especially in a run-n-gun situation.
 But if you need additional inputs it can be a good solution.

-The kit features an ECM-XM1 shotgun microphone and an XLR-A1M adapter, allowing connection of your camera to professional-level microphones, mixing consoles and sound studios.
-The adapter features two XLR channels with separate controls, providing recording level adjustment, attenuation and wind noise reduction.
+The kit features an ECM-XM1 shotgun microphone and an XLR-A1M adapter, allowing connection of your camera to professional-level microphones, mixing consoles, and sound studios.
+The adapter features two XLR channels with separate controls, providing recording level adjustment, attenuation, and wind noise reduction.
 Mic/Line input switching for each channel is also provided to simplify post-shooting editing.

 The Sony UWP D21 kit will work with the FX6, either via XLR or via the optional SMAD 5 adapter for the MI-shoe, which will feed the audio in digital.
 You can also use the Sony UWP-P03D dual receiver with either XLR or Smad-P3D adapter for the MI-shoe.
 The P03D is analog though, but the only solution for dual audio.
-The P03D is the solution which I have and it works great.
-Rumors says that Sony is working on a digital dual receiver… fingers crossed!
+The P03D is the solution that I have and it works great.
+Rumors say that Sony is working on a digital dual receiver… fingers crossed!

 Work in progress…